Affiliate links on Android Authority may earn us a commission. Learn more.

-- Netflix Basic ($8.99 per month) — 1 screen
+- Netflix Standard With Ads ($6.99 per month) — two screen

-- Netflix Standard ($12.99 per month) — 2 screens
+- Netflix Standard ($15.49 per month) — two screens

-- Netflix Premium ($14.99 per month) — 4 screens
+- Netflix Premium ($19.99 per month) — four screens

 How many devices can download Netflix content?

-Of course, that doesn’t mean you can’t download the Netflix app on multiple smartphones and tablets and watch content on them.
+Of course, that doesn’t mean you can’t download the Netflix app on multiple smartphones and tablets and watch content on all of them.
 But you will need to have designated download devices.
 If you want to swap from one to another, for example when you buy a new phone, all you need to do is delete downloaded content from the old phone.
 You can also remove it by going to Account and clicking Manage Download Devices in the Settings section.

-Removing freeloaders from your account
+Netflix account sharing: Removing freeloaders from your account

-Do you suspect that an ex is still covertly using your account?
-Or that a family member has shared your password with someone else?
-Then it’s time for an account purge!
+If you want to be extra sure, then it’s time for an account purge!
 Here is what you can do if you are the Netflix account owner.

 - Open Netflix and click or tap on your profile icon.
 Select Account from the dropdown menu.